nikwins/application_portfolio/README.md

 HTTPS is now running on port 3010 and forwarding requests to http 3000.

 #### For Windows users
+**Install Chocolatey:**
-**Install Chocolatey:**  a package manager for windows.
+A package manager for windows.
 You can view installation guides [here](https://chocolatey.org/).

-**Install mkcert for creating a valid certificate and install localhost with mkcert**: Open your terminal as admin and run the commands below consecutively; make sure that Chocolatey is installed first.
+**Install mkcert for creating a valid certificate and install localhost with mkcert:**
+Open your terminal as admin and run the commands below consecutively; make sure that Chocolatey is installed first.

 ```
 choco install mkcert // install mkcert
 mkcert --version // check the mkcert version